djm3622/fedrl/README.md

 Sweden project.

+## TODO
+1. Abalation study to figure out why our method works better in 1.1, when doesn't it work?

 ## Case Study 1.1
-This case study looks at a federated DRL bandit problem.
+This case study looks at a federated DRL bandit problem. *Our method converges faster*

 ### Requirements
 Necessary python packages can be installed using **pip**: